-Fred M's heater box lifting tool, the 2 x 4 and the pry bar in action:
+The tool, the 2×4 and the pry bar in action:

-21. Place heater box on a safe working surface.
-You should now have the heater box out and a big hole from the engine bay to the interior of the car.
-Here is the heater box from the front left side (Photo courtesy of WikiHow):
+21. So at this point you should now have the heater box out and a big hole from the engine bay to the interior of the car.
+Here is the heater box from the front left side.

-Here is the heater box from the interior, left side, showing the red and blue flap motor connections and the heater valve and the bleeder valve still attached to the heater core (note improvised safe working surface):
+Here is the heater box from the interior, left side, showing the red and blue flap motor connections and the heater valve and the bleeder still attached to the heater core: